 Check the interest rates.

-Always remember that any form of credit and loan entails a cost of borrowing the money which is represented by an interest rate.
+Always remember that any form of credit and loan entails a cost of borrowing the money from a licensed money lender which is represented by an interest rate.
 If you miss out payments and roll over your outstanding balance, these interest rates are the amount you pay for the amount that is borrowed.
 Remember to compute for the APR for each card offer you get or the credit card issuer you are planning to get from.
 Also learn about the fees that come with the use of your card.

 Learn about the loyalty points and bonuses.